Cyber Security Body of Knowledge (CyBOK) Training Course

 - Install and configure 389 Directory Server.

-- Manage LDAP authentication using SSSD for faster performance.
+- Manage LDAP authentication using SSSD to enhance performance.

 - Integrate 389 Directory Server with Microsoft Active Directory.